jtkim-kaist/VAD/README.md

 Note: Current version only supports DNN based training.
 We will update training script for other models.
 ```
+# train.sh
 # train script options
 # m 0 : DNN
 # e : extract MRCG feature (1) or not (0).
-The MRCG extraction time is somewhat long so you can pass the feature extraction step if you already have MRCG feature.
+# The MRCG extraction time is somewhat long so you can pass the feature extraction step if you already have MRCG feature.

 python3 $train -m 0 -e 1 --train_step=100 --prj_dir=$curdir

 # ckpt_update script options
-# u : update checkpoint from trained model (1) or restore checkpoint to default (0). # After training you should update the model checkpoint with the normalization factor.
+# u : update checkpoint from trained model (1) or restore checkpoint to default (0).
 # Note that when u==0, the normalization factor is also restored to default.
+# After training you should update the model checkpoint with the normalization factor.

 python3 $ckpt_update -u 1 --model=DNN --prj_dir=$curdir
 ```